EMC and RF Testing

 All electronic devices emit electromagnetic fields and thus influence other devices when interconnected or are in close proximity.
 Just look around at home.
-TV, Mobile Phones, WiFi routers, electrical power lines, microwave oven may all disturb or be disturbed by each other if not properly designed for EMC.
+TV, Mobile Phones, WiFi routers, electrical power lines, microwave oven may all disturb or be disturbed by each other if not properly designed for EMC (Electromagnetic Compatibility).

 Manufacturer is responsible for ensuring that a device is compliant with the EMC requirements set by authorities in different markets.
 In EU product must comply with the EMC Directive.
 The EMC Directive sets limits for both emissions (product does not disturb others) and immunity (product can stand interference coming from other devices).
 In US FCC sets limits only for emissions.